France is famous for having some of the strictest drug laws in Europe.

 Recently, some studies have tried to demonstrate the medicinal uses of MDMA.
 Thanks to this, some European countries have opened the debate on MDMA-assisted psychotherapy.

-However, French authorities have not yet shown any intention to change their zero-tolerance policy on MDMA and other amphetamine psychedelics.
+However, French authorities have not yet intended to change their zero-tolerance policy on MDMA and other amphetamine psychedelics.

 Is Ketamine Legal in France?